-The Caltech Library System (CLS) consists of a number of distributed library locations from which staff provide a high level of information service to support and facilitate the research and educational programs of the Institute.
-The Library's policies and many electronic resources, including the online catalog, are accessible from the CLS website at http://library.caltech.edu.
+Caltech Library Services (CLS) consists of several locations from which staff provide a high level of information service to support and facilitate the research and educational programs of the Institute.
+The library's policies and many resources, including the library catalog, are accessible from the CLS website at http://library.caltech.edu.